Viniski/BudgetApp/README.md

 # Budget App by Viniski

-A complete budget application written in React.js and Type Script.
+[Legacy project] A complete budget application written in React.js and Type Script.

 ## :sunglasses: Descriptions